pink-gorilla/goldly/README.md

      sent from cljs, but eventhandler defined in clj -> send from cljs -> clj sent from clj, but eventhandler not defined in clj -> sent from clj -> cljs

+- server is essentially providing a rest api via websocket, in the context of the running system

 # Demo

 ```